status-im/nim-chronos/docs/src/tutorials/http_client/chapter4.md

 {{#shiftinclude auto:../../../examples/http_client/chapter4/src/uptimemon.nim:check}}
 ```

-1. We create a `Future` before awaiting on it.
+1. We use the [`.wait(timeout)`](/api/chronos/internal/asyncfutures.html#wait,Future[T],Duration) modifier on our `fetch` future.
-2. Then we `await` it with the special [`withTimeout`](/api/chronos/internal/asyncfutures.html#withTimeout,Future[T],Duration) modifier.
-This modifier returns `true` if the `Future` passed to it completed before the timeout and `false` otherwise.
-3. If the timeout exhausted before we got our response, we raise an [`AsyncTimeoutError`](/api/chronos/internal/errors.html#AsyncTimeoutError) exception that is caught downstream.
-4. [`responseFuture.read()`](</api/chronos/internal/asyncfutures.html#read,Future[T: not void]>) can raise [`FuturePendingError`](/api/chronos/internal/asyncfutures.html#FuturePendingError) so we have to handle this exception.
-5. Since we explicitly raise an `AsyncTimeoutError`, we need to handle that exception as well.
+2. If the request takes longer than the provided duration, `.wait()` automatically cancels the underlying future and raises an [`AsyncTimeoutError`](/api/chronos/internal/errors.html#AsyncTimeoutError).
+3. We catch this error alongside other expected exceptions in our `except` block.

 Run the program again and you'll see it complete in roughly 5 seconds, i.e. our timeout.

-In the next chapter, we'll see how to optimize our health checks by using streaming!
+In the next chapter, we'll see how to fix the remaining cause of event loop stalls: blocking DNS resolution!